-Mental burnout can affect everything facet of your life -- from your professional productivity to your overall well-being.
+Mental burnout can affect every facet of your life -- from your professional productivity to your overall well-being.

 Today, 75% of workers report feeling burned out.
 And the majority of us don’t notice until we’re completely overwhelmed.

 In the Mogul community, we believe in an integrated approach where workers and caregivers don’t have to prioritize the workplace over their well-being.
 Take charge of your mental health to avoid burnout and cut it off before it gets worse.

 Know the signs and catch burnout early

 Burnout can show up in a few different ways.
 If you're noticing any of these symptoms below, you're likely experiencing some level of burnout:

 - Struggling to find motivation for your work

 If you previously enjoyed your work but now find yourself struggling to stay motivated throughout the day, that’s a sign you need a change.